The term "felting" describes a wider range of techniques

 No water or soap is involved, this is dry felting.
 See FIBERS,

-YARNS, and TOOLS
+and BOOKS & TOOLS

 Knitted, or crocheted felting